kasperlegarth/unsplash-editor/README.md

-# Unsplash Image Replacer
+# Pagebuilder Tools

-A reusable Vue 3 component for selecting and replacing images from Unsplash.
-Built with Vite, TypeScript, and vanilla CSS.
+A modular pagebuilder toolkit with reusable Vue 3 components and configurable modules for building beautiful pages.
+Built with Nuxt 4, TypeScript, and designed to be framework-agnostic.

+**Version:** 0.3.0

 ## ✨ Features

+- 🧩 **Modular Architecture**: Components + Modules system
+- 🎨 **Base Settings**: All modules share common settings (background, padding)
+- ⚙️ **Unique Settings**: Each module has tailored settings
-- 🖼️ Interactive image replacer with hover overlay
+- 🖼️ **ImageReplacer**: Unsplash integration with dummy/live/OAuth modes
-- 🔍 Debounced Unsplash search (300ms)
-- 🏷️ Configurable search tags from JSON (or via props)
+- 📝 **Text Components**: Headline and Text with alignment and sizing
+- 🔧 **TextImage Module**: Combine text and images with flexible layouts
-- ♿ Fully accessible (ARIA, keyboard navigation, focus management)
+- ♿ **Accessible**: ARIA labels and keyboard navigation
-- 🎨 Pixel-perfect UI with smooth transitions
-- 🔐 OAuth PKCE support for higher rate limits
-- 🎭 Dummy mode for UI demo without API key
-- 📝 v-model support for reactive image switching
+- 📱 **Responsive**: Mobile-first design
+- 🔒 **TypeScript**: Strict mode with full type safety

 ## 🚀 Quickstart